 To increase your takeout business's success, consider creating a delivery menu that features your most popular and profitable items.

 Take steps to ensure your food arrives as you prepared it, such as packaging sauces separately, placing hot and cold items in separate bags, and piercing hot food containers for ventilation.

 No drivers?
 No problem.
 For restaurants looking for more delivery support, we also offer DoorDash Drive, a DoorDash white label delivery service.
 It’s a way for restaurants and businesses to get access to a professional delivery fleet, without dealing with the logistics.
 Simply accept orders through your own website or app and partner with Dashers for delivery.
 Learn more here.

 Getting Started with Self-Delivery

 DoorDash Self-Delivery provides restaurants that have invested in their own self delivery service but are looking to grow their sales beyond their customer base a whole new way to increase their food delivery sales.
 Just check out this profit margin calculator to help estimate margins to compare the business cost between delivery and dine-in sales.

-With DoorDash Self-Delivery, you’ll not only gain access to new customers but also get exposure on DoorDash along with 340,000+ other restaurants while enjoying a low commission rate because you are using your own self delivery service.
+With DoorDash Self-Delivery, you’ll not only gain access to new customers but also get exposure on DoorDash along with hundreds of thousands of other restaurants while enjoying a low commission rate because you are using your own self delivery service.